javaGuruBY/rpaS2/homework/english/svet_konduhowich/lecture1/task1.md

 15. What is your brother watching now?
 16. Where do you live?
 17. Do you play the piano well?
-18. Where are they brothers swimming now?
+18. Where are their brothers swimming now?
-19. What do them eating at breakfast?
+19. What do they eating at breakfast?
 20. Are they swimming at the moment?
 21. Mike isn't wearing a tie today.
 22. Maila doesn't watch TV every morning.